 Organize a Styled Shoot

-Speaking of time, are you wondering how to organize a styled shoot is?
-If so, don’t worry, you’re not alone.
+Speaking of time, are you wondering how long it will take to organize a styled shoot?
+If so, don’t worry.
+You’re not alone.
 A lot of newer wedding planners have the very same question.
 So here is the bad news: everything is relative.
 I can’t give you a concrete answer that will apply 100% of the time because there are tons of variables that have to be considered.
 However, I will tell you that if you have a fairly robust network circle, a plan, and a whole lot of creativity, you could produce a shoot in 30–60 days.

-Here are the steps you need to compete when creating your styled shoot timeline.
+Here are the steps you need to complete when creating your styled shoot timeline.

 All right, you’ve got one day to create the masterpiece you’ve been visualizing for some time now.
 How long this day lasts will depend on a few limiting factors.
 For one, how long will you have the venue?
 Sunset is another consideration.
 Since the golden hour is one hour before sunset, this is the ideal time do the bridal portraits.
 For a better understanding of how to maximize this day, check out our Styled Shoot Workbook.
 In it, we list a number of things to consider when planning the timeline for the day.